-Risks to the objectives of the organisation that score 10 and above will be reported to the Board on a quarterly basis.
+Operational risks to the objectives of the organisation that score 10 and above will be reported to the Board on a quarterly basis.
+On an annual basis, all operational risk, regardless of score, will be reported for additional assurance.
+Strategic risks are reported to the Board twice a year.